 There will be two midterm examinations and a final examination.
-The midterm exams will take place during the normal class time on Thursday October 22 and Tuesday November 17.
-The final exam will take place on Friday December 11 at 11:30am-2:29pm.
+The midterm exams will take place during the normal class time on Tuesday, October 18 and Tuesday, November 15.
+The final exam will take place on Thursday December 8 at 8:00am-10:59am.
+The final is scheduled for three hours but we will not use the full three hours.

-Class Website (Ted)
+Class Website (TritonEd)

-Materials will be posted at https://ted.ucsd.edu/ on the page for Economics 100B.
-Students should log in regularly and check for announcements.
+Materials will be posted at https://tritoned.ucsd.edu/ on the page for Economics 100B.